 - Linked and enabled folders are no longer valid (ex. folders have been renamed or deleted).
 Run connection test on all sources to ensure that all source and folder connections are intact.

-Online Sources (Google Drive, Dropbox, OneDrive & PhotoTV)
+Online Sources (Google Photos and Drive, Dropbox, OneDrive & PhotoTV)

 - Daily limit has been reached and no photo was found in the cache.
 Consider increasing your Daily Download Limit from the PhotoTV settings.